adeaver/grammargrove/README.md

 #### Allow users to add words to their list
 - [X] management command to add vocabulary from CEDICT.txt
 - [X] search endpoint that allows for hanzi or pinyin
-- [ ] endpoint to add words to user list
+- [X] endpoint to add words to user list
+- [ ] Page to display vocabulary and search within vocabulary

 #### Quiz page
 - [ ] render quiz page